balatamoghna/CryptoDetailsAPI-GoLang/README.md

 * AlertCreate - Function to create alert from user given parameters (email,target,currency aka symbol of the cryptocurrency from given API.example: btc,eth,etc)
 * AlertDelete - Function to delete alert by given ID
 * FetchAlerts - Function to fetch all alerts from user
-* FetchTriggeredAlerts - Function to fetch only triggered alerts from user
+* FetchTriggeredAlerts - Function to fetch only triggered alerts from user (defunct, replaced by PaginatedAlerts.
+Function still exists in code.)
+* FetchPaginatedAlerts - Function to get paginated list of alerts from user

 ### Constants used: